Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{roblem} solving is a consequential cognitive process.
-Everyday we are surrounded by situations that involve problem solving, in which we invoke sensation, perception, memory, and inference~\cite{wang2006layered}.
-Searching, identification, memorization, or abstraction may be applied.
-Well-known strategies constitute divide-and-conquer, step-by-step solving, exhaustive search, reduction, and applying heuristics or analogies~\cite{wang2010cognitive, condell2010problem}.
-Of course, problem solving varies in complexity, c.\,p.~when comprising of tasks~\cite{wood1986task, campbell1988task}.

-Collaboration is a fundamental social process.
-It is characterized by the interaction among group members who have a shared goal.
-Among others, collaboration plays an important role in communication~\cite{clark1991grounding}, teamwork~\cite{hackman1975group, stokols2008science}, collective behavior~\cite{couzin2009collective}, coordination in game theory~\cite{axelrod1981evolution}, and, more abstractly, in basic self-organization~\cite{turing1952chemical, nicolis1977self}.
-Collaboration is linked to complexity, e.\,g., in grounding~\cite{clark1991grounding} by bringing everyone on the same page, or for devising more effective strategies~\cite{schwartz1995emergence}.
-But during collaboration group interaction also incurs load in the form of process costs~\cite{steiner1972group}.
-Could process costs be overcome, benefits ought to scale with complexity~\cite{shaw1976assembly,wolf2013accurate}.
+\IEEEPARstart{W}{e} are surrounded by situations that involve problem solving.
+Sensation, perception, memory, and inference are invoked to let us identify, search, memorize, or abstract~\cite{wang2006layered}.
+We apply strategies, such as using heuristics and analogies, to tasks of different complexity~\cite{wood1986task, campbell1988task} and in collaborative contexts.
+Collaboration itself is characterized by the interaction among group members, e.\,g., by bringing members on the same page~\cite{clark1991grounding} or in devising effective strategies~\cite{schwartz1995emergence}.
+During collaboration, however, group interaction also incurs process costs~\cite{steiner1972group, clark1991grounding}.
+If process costs can be overcome, the benefits can be expected to increase with task complexity~\cite{shaw1976assembly,wolf2013accurate}.

-Graphs, or networks, represent a versatile concept widely applied for the representation and analysis of problems across domains and scales~\cite{barabasi2012network}.
-A graph can be represented in different ways, most notably, as a node-link diagram, an adjacency matrix, or both~\cite{henry2007nodetrix, di2023comparative}.
-To visualize a node-link diagram, layout methods in two~(2-D) or three dimensions~(3-D) may be employed.
-Graphs visualized in 3-D are particularly applicable in visuospatial problem solving, where locating, orienting, navigating, and understanding of spatial objects and their relationships are invoked concurrently~\cite{huang2022learning}.